 As stated above, you may have picked up these skills somewhere in the past.
 However, sharpening, expanding, and focusing these skills through an administrative lens will get you ready for anything in the administrative industry.

-Furthermore, most of these are easily transferable, especially within the administrative sectors, to fluidly transition to any office position.
-There’s always room for development in these five areas, so get out there and take a class, read a book, or look up YouTube videos on how to craft these attributes into strengths to interview for the office position with confidence!
+Furthermore, most of these are easily transferable, especially within the administrative sectors, to fluidly transition to any official position.
+There’s always room for development in these five areas, so get out there and take a class, read a book, or look up YouTube videos on how to craft these attributes into strengths to interview for the official position with confidence!